A two-dimensional delta symbol method and its application to pairs of quadratic forms: Auxiliary estimates for averages of |S r,dc |×Σ .

-\end{lemma} \begin{proof} The lemma follows from Lemma~\ref{weakbound} and that the number of $r\asymp R$ with $r\mid \mathfrak P^\infty$ is $O(Q^\ve)$. \end{proof} Lemma~\ref{rsumbound} turns out to be insufficient to compensate for our weaker bounds on exponential sums modulo powers of good primes of type II, as well as powers of bad primes.
-To address this, we combine~\ref{lem:type II} and Lemma~\ref{weakbound} with Lemma~\ref{counting} to obtain the following improved bound, which takes advantage of the average over $\uu$. \begin{lemma} Let $\ve>0$.
+For good $\uc$, Lemma~\ref{rsumbound} turns out to be insufficient to compensate for our weaker bounds on exponential sums modulo powers of good primes of type II, as well as powers of bad primes.
+To address this, we combine Lemma~\ref{lem:type II} and Lemma~\ref{weakbound} with Lemma~\ref{counting} to obtain the following improved bound, which takes advantage of the average over $\uu$. \begin{lemma} Let $\ve>0$.
 Under the notation of Lemma~\ref{lem:N2maxbound}, for $\delta$ sufficiently small (depending on $\ve$ and $s$) any $(K, D,C,R, Y, W)\in \mathcal Q_\delta$, we have \end{lemma} \begin{proof} For any fixed $k, d, \uc, \uu$, we write $r=r_2r_3$ where $r_2\mid \det(M_{\uc})^\infty$, $(r_2, dD_F)=1$ and $r_2$ is free of fifth powers, while $r_3$ consists of the remaining factors, i.e. $r_3$ consists of numbers whose prime factors divide $dD_F$ and all $5$-full numbers.
 Note that the condition $d\mid r$ implies $d\mid r_3$.
 We further split the $r$-sum into $O(R^\ve)$ sums over $r_2,r_3$ with with $r_i\asymp R_i$ with $R_2R_3\asymp R$, so that it is enough to bound